1995–96 NHL season: Implementation of an 82-game schedule

+Implementation of the entry draft lottery

+This was the first year that the entry drafting order was partially set by a draft lottery system, allowing teams who had missed the playoffs to have a chance to move up in the order.
+Teams would no longer be guaranteed the first overall pick if they finished with the worst record during the previous regular season, and therefore have less incentive to "tank".

+The 1995 NHL entry draft was then held at the Northlands Coliseum in Edmonton, Alberta, on July 8.
+Bryan Berard was selected first overall by the Ottawa Senators.

+Uniform changes

 Third jersey program

 Improvements in dye-sublimation printing on modern uniform fabrics, having been featured in recent seasons on uniforms in the National Basketball Association and the Canadian Football League, had caught the interest of the NHL, which decided to allow alternate jerseys that could take advantage of this technology to produce new and unusual designs not possible under traditional jersey-making techniques.
 Six teams elected to participate in the process, but St. Louis Blues coach and general manager Mike Keenan vetoed the Blues' proposed third jersey, which would have featured blaring trumpets across the front.
 The five teams that did participate were the Mighty Ducks of Anaheim, Boston Bruins, Los Angeles Kings, Pittsburgh Penguins, and Vancouver Canucks.

 The Ducks' and Kings' third jerseys proved unpopular at the time and were retired by the end of the season, while the Canucks underwent a complete rebrand for the 1997–98 season.
-The Penguins' third jersey was promoted to their primary road jersey for the 1997 Stanley Cup Playoffs through the 2001–02 season, and the Bruins retained their third jersey the longest, through the 2005–06 season.
+The Penguins' third jersey was promoted to their primary road jersey for the 1997 Stanley Cup playoffs through the 2001–02 season, and the Bruins retained their third jersey the longest, through the 2005–06 season.